IngaFeick/logstash-filter-list2fields/README.md

 ## Configuration

 * source 	: name of the field which contains the list of key value pairs (required).
 In the example above, this would be "awesome_list".
+* prefix	: string to prepend to the new fields that will be added to the logstash event.
+Optional.
-* key 		: name of the key for the key field in the list of key value pairs.
+* key 		: optional for example 1, required for example #2: name of the key for the key field in the list of key value pairs.
 Headache?
-Example: If this is your incoming data:
-	"awesome_list" => [ { "name" => "animal", "content" => "horse"} , {"name" => "food", "content" => "bacon"} ]
-then the key would be "name".
-Optional, defaults to "key".
+Example: If this is your incoming data: example 3: 			"awesome_list" => [ { "name" => "animal", "content" => "horse"} , {"name" => "food", "content" => "bacon"} ] then the key would be "name".
-* value 	: name of the key for the value field in the list of key value pairs.
-In the above example, this would be "content".
-Optional, defaults to "value".
+* value 	: optional for example 1, required for example #2: name of the key for the value field in the list of key value pairs.
+In example 3, this would be "content".
-* prefix	: string to prepend to the new fields that will be added to the logstash event.
-Optional, defaults to empty.

 ## Contributing